Selecting the Ideal Cellular IoT Network

 SIM Module Selection for Ideal IoT Connectivity

 As we have learned in the previous part of our three-part blog series about IoT connectivity standards, 2G and 3G are outdated standards that already are being shut down in various countries.
 If you design a new IoT device now, make sure to choose the technology that keeps your devices running over the next years.

 While the most convenient solution is to select a SIM module for your device that supports any or most of the aforementioned standards, you might have reasons to choose a more specific module.
 However, choosing modules that only support 2G and 3G standards does not make much sense anymore.
 So what is left?

-NB-IoT is the cellular mobile standard especially designed for the Internet of Things.
-While its comprehensive availability on a worldwide scale is still in its infancy, it brings some ad-vantages compared to the “classic” 4G in terms of device connectivity.
+NB-IoT is the cellular mobile standard specially designed for the Internet of Things.
+While its comprehensive availability on a worldwide scale is still in its infancy, it brings some advantages compared to the “classic” 4G in terms of device connectivity.

-The 1NCE offering aims for a maximum of transparency and simplicity: one product, one price.
+The 1NCE offering aims for maximum transparency and simplicity: one product, one price.
 Why do we do that?
-We want to ensure maximum usability and flexibility for your prod-uct worldwide.
+We want to ensure maximum usability and flexibility for your product worldwide.
 A business case that scales and comes with the necessary planning reliability.
-While 2G, 3G or 4G connectivity is already supported by us in over 100 countries worldwide, we support NB-IoT currently in Germany, Austria and very soon China.
+While 2G, 3G, or 4G connectivity is already supported by us in over 100 countries worldwide, we support NB-IoT currently in Germany, Austria, and very soon China.
 We’re negotiating hard to bring you more coverage as soon as possible.
 To get a detailed overview, check our coverage map to see what technology is currently available in which country.